AniSkywalker/Skywalkers/README.md

 ## Pre-requisits
 - A Slack account

+## 🚨 Notice 🚨
+**Posting a message is only allowed in \#random channels.
+Posting comments in any other channels is prohibited as it will disrupt the automation of others**.
+> Posting comments on any other channels (example: \#short-wave-transmissions or \#simulated-profits) will disrupt automated trading and will result in a ban from the Slack workspace.
+Please respect the guidelines and treat these channels as read-only channels.

 ## Requesting new stocks
 - Don’t see your favourite asset?
-Ask, and it shall be summoned like Force lightning
+Ask in \#random channel, and it shall be summoned like Force lightning

 ## Join the rebellion!
 - Send an email to arghyaonline@gmail.com